-The 26th Arizona International Film Festival, the longest running film festival in Arizona, will run from April 19 to April 30, 2017 at exhibition venues throughout Tucson.
+The 27th Arizona International Film Festival, the longest running and largest film festival in Arizona, will run from April 18 to 29, 2018 at exhibition venues throughout Tucson.
 The Festival theme of Bridging Cultures provides a way for independent cinema to share images and voices from diverse cultures with

 Call for Indie Films